(sye kloe PEER oks)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience itching, hair discoloration, or skin or nail changes.
-Have patient report immediately to prescriber edema, skin sores, oozing, bleeding, burning, severe skin irritation, or severe scalp irritation (HCAHPS).
+• Patient may experience hair discoloration or skin or nail changes.
+Have patient report immediately to prescriber edema, skin sores, blisters, oozing, bleeding, burning, redness, skin irritation, or scalp irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.